 - Fresh lemon juice – having a touch of acid is important when making the hollandaise.
 I like using lemon juice but you can also use white vinegar if that’s all you have on hand.

-Take your egg whites and lemon juice, and put them in a blender until they froth, which is about 10 seconds.
+Take your egg yolks and lemon juice, and put them in a blender until they froth, which is about 10 seconds.
 Then, while your blender is still running, slowly drizzle the warm melted butter in.
 Add salt and pepper to taste then drizzle your hollandaise all over your egg benedicts.
 YUM.

 More Breakfast Recipes: